Heisenberg homology on surface configurations: Introduction

-In \S\ref{relation-to-Moriyama} we discuss relations with the Moriyama and Magnus representations of mapping class groups, and deduce that the kernel of our representation is contained in $\mathfrak{J}(n) \cap \mathrm{ker}(\mathrm{Magnus})$, where $\mathfrak{J}(*)$ is the Johnson filtration.
-In \S\ref{s:computations} we explain how to compute matrices for our representations with respect to the free basis coming from \S\ref{s:Heisenberg-homology}.
-We carry out this computation explicitly in the case of configurations of $n=2$ points and where $V = \mathbb{Z}[\Heis]$ is the regular representation of $\Heis$; this special case of our construction is the most direct analogue of the Lawrence-Krammer-Bigelow representation of $B_m$.
+In \S\ref{s:computations} we explain how to compute explicit matrices for our representations with respect to the free basis coming from \S\ref{s:Heisenberg-homology}.
+We carry out this computation in the case of configurations of $n=2$ points and where $V = \Z[\Heis]$ is the regular representation of $\Heis$; this special case of our construction is a direct analogue of the Lawrence--Krammer--Bigelow representations of the braid groups.